What is my net worth?

 - Make sure to revisit the value of your assets every once in a while.
 Your car is going to go down in value with every month and mile that passes.
 To get an accurate value for my car I use Kelly Blue Book‘s private party value.

 - I track my net worth monthly.
-I wouldn’t suggest you track it any more often than that.
-I use a basic spreadsheet to keep track of it and just update the numbers every month.
+Personally, I wouldn’t suggest you track it any more often than that.
+I use a Personal Capital to track my net worth and update my manual assets and liabilities once a month.

 Do you calculate your net worth?
 If not, why not?
 If so, how often?
 How do you track it?